-Over the next 4 years gradually recording for that project, Mr. Goettee’s and Ms. Gerber-Salins' professional relationship expanded and evolved to include Ms. Gerber-Salins fulfilling roles of co-producer, singing collaborator and very importantly, friend, working together on the draft Romantic Duets album.
+Over the next 4 years gradually recording on that project, Mr. Goettee’s and Ms. Gerber-Salins' professional relationship expanded and evolved to include Ms. Gerber-Salins fulfilling roles of co-producer, occasional singing collaborator and very importantly, friend, working together on the draft Romantic Duets album.
 Work on that album was put on hold in 1998 to focus on the Hymns and Songs for Living.

 While the recorded materials for the Romantic Duets album were previously converted from analogue to digital and worked with, they remain draft materials.
 Thus, no decision has been made about release of those draft materials.